soaxelbrooke/phrase/README.md

 ## Installation

 Download and extract the [release archive](https://github.com/soaxelbrooke/phrase/releases) for your OS, and put the `phrase` binary somewhere on the PATH (like `/usr/local/bin`).
+If you're using linux, the GNU binary currently appears to be 5-10x faster than the musl version, so try that first.

 ## Use